Image generated by Dall-E

 Image: Raycast

 Keyboard shortcuts are a critical power user tool, and Raycast knows this.
-It’s a Spotlight alternative that offers a blazingly fast command center that can launch apps, search for files, convert currencies, and deliver immediate answers through its always-on ChatGPT functionality.
+It’s a Spotlight alternative that offers a blazingly fast command center that can launch apps, search for files, convert currencies, and deliver immediate answers through its built-in AI.
 You can even build, save and share AI commands to reduce your manual tasks.

 Power users particularly love Raycast’s scriptable workflows, clipboard history, snippet management, and native integrations with tools like GitHub and Jira.
 Its clean, modern interface and customizable hotkeys make common tasks lightning-fast, while its low resource usage ensures it never slows down your system.